 Miami University

 Established in the early 1800s, Miami University is based in Oxford, Ohio, with campuses in various other locations.
 More than 17,000 undergraduate and 2,500 graduate students enroll, though only around a fifth of students are based on-campus.
-The institution has achieved success in a number of well-known college rankings, too.
+The institution has achieved success in a number of well-known college rankings, too and is known for its entrepreneurship education.

 The Farmer School of Business offers an Entrepreneurs-in-Residence or EiR program, which provides mentorship and coaching from experienced entrepreneurs.
 You’ll gain valuable, real-world knowledge in how to launch and run a business from people who have done it all before themselves.
-Support sessions and workshops are scheduled on multiple occasions each semester.
+Support sessions and workshops are scheduled on multiple occasions each semester and the entrepreneurship center is a valuable resource.

-This is an internationally-recognized program that has been running for nearly thirty years.
+This is an internationally-recognized entrepreneurship program in the business world that has been running for nearly thirty years.
 More than 2,500 students across over 110 majors come together annually to engage with the program, which has been ranked as a Top 10 Undergraduate Public School for Entrepreneurship Studies by Entrepreneur Magazine and The Princeton Review for 11 years running.

 For Ohio residents, tuition is approximately $16,224, inclusive of the instructional fee and general fee.
 This rises to $36,650 for non-Ohio residents.
 The cost of housing and meal plans is around $14,510 regardless of residency.
 More information on general fees is available on the university’s One Stop Website.